surbhisharmaa749/Hotel-Booking-Analytics-Dashboard/README.md

 This project focuses on analyzing hotel booking data to understand booking patterns, cancellation behavior, revenue trends, and customer segmentation in the hospitality domain.

-The goal is to provide actionable insights related to weekday vs weekend demand, booking lead time, booking channels, and loyalty segmentation to support data-driven hotel operations.
+The dashboard focuses on weekday vs weekend behavior, booking lead time, booking channels, and loyalty segmentation to support data-driven decision-making in hotel operations.

-This project was built as part of my learning journey in Power BI, with a focus on Power Query, DAX measures, and interactive dashboard design.
+This project was built as part of my learning journey in Power BI, focusing on Power Query, DAX measures, and interactive dashboard design.

 📂 Dataset Overview